Drug and Alcohol Rehab in Bromley

 Rehab will be suggested to you if:

-- You are experiencing mental health disorders or issues that could interfere with an at-home recovery attempt
+- You have a dual diagnosis and are experiencing mental health disorders or issues that could interfere with an at-home recovery attempt.

 An intervention is sometimes necessary when a person is refusing or unable to admit they may have a problem with substance use.

 It is the act of getting involved with a – usually personal – problem, with the intent to help improve or even solve the situation.